JHP4911/depthai-python/docs/source/components/device.rst

   # Upload the pipeline to the device
   with depthai.Device(pipeline) as device:
-    # Start the pipeline that is now on the device
-    device.startPipeline()

     # Input queue, to send message from the host to the device (you can recieve the message on the device with XLinkIn)
     input_q = device.getInputQueue("input_name", maxSize=4, blocking=False)